MarkXA/nidevconf/content/sessions/tristansmith.md

 ﻿+++
 id = "tristansmith"
-title = "Do I have to chose between my team and my work?" speakers = ["tristansmith"] keynote = false lightning = true
+title = "Do I have to choose between my team and my work?" speakers = ["tristansmith"] keynote = false lightning = true